Restaurants, Cafés & Takeaway

 Il buco & Alimentari / Njalsgade 19C, 2300 Copenhagen S

 This secret little gem is definitely worth a visit.
-Il Buco serves honest Italian food based on sustainable, local and organic produce.
+Il Buco serves authentic Italian food based on sustainable, local and organic produce.
 Alimentari serves coffee and croissants in the morning and an informal Italian dinner in the evening.
-The atmosphere is charming & welcoming and perfect for a chilly spring evening in Copenhagen.
+The atmosphere is charming and welcoming – perfect for a chilly spring evening in Copenhagen.
 Il Buco is open on Tuesdays and Alimentari is open daily.

 Restaurant Brødrene Price / Rosenborggade 15-17, 1130 Copenhagen K

 The Danish Price Brothers behind this renowned restaurant are famous for their love of food.
 The seasonally based cuisine is served in a simple but stylish atmosphere.
 You can choose to have lunch or dinner in the dining kitchen for quick bites and informal meals, or the dining room for more exclusive experiences.
 You are also welcome to drop by for a glass of wine in the bar.

 GEIST / Kongens Nytorv 8, 1050 Copenhagen K